Capital Gold: History

 Both Capital Radio plc and GWR Group lobbied the then Radio Authority to allow syndicated programmes to be broadcast on their AM stations.
 The Radio Authority agreed and it was announced early in 1998 that Capital Gold from London would replace Invicta Supergold; Xtra and South Coast followed on 1 June.

 The networking was agreed by the Radio Authority with the stipulation that at least four hours a day of weekday broadcasting were kept and local news, traffic announcements and advertising remained on each station.
 Listeners to the previous local stations were dismayed that so much local broadcasting was to be eliminated, resulting in the loss of jobs.
 Capital Radio boss David Mansfield maintained that AM listenership had steadily declined and required a consistent, high-quality programme offering across all stations to remain competitive.

 Initially, the four hours were scheduled in the afternoon drivetime slot (3 – 7 p.m.) with a networked breakfast/morning show hosted by comedian Mike Osman (7 – 11 a.m.).
 This surprised many people in the industry as this sidelined Capital Gold's biggest radio name at the time, Tony Blackburn, who had previously presented the weekday breakfast show to weekends.
 However, a few months later Blackburn was moved back on the weekday schedule in the afternoon drivetime slot, while local breakfast shows were reintroduced to meet the four-hour requirement.
 A new jingle package from now-defunct jingle company AJ Productions and a new slogan – "Great Time Music" heralded the major change.

 In 1999, Capital Radio plc acquired Red Dragon FM and its medium wave service Touch Radio in South Wales, with the result being that Capital Gold replaced Touch Radio.
 1999 saw the station's reach increase yet again: across the UK and Ireland on Sky.

 In 2002, new logos and imaging re-launched the Capital Gold Network, with the new slogan, "The Greatest Hits of the 60s, 70s and 80s", and a further medium wave station in Manchester was added after the former Wireless Group agreed to sell Big 1458 AM's broadcasting licence.

 Sport

 1988 also saw the launch of live, uninterrupted football coverage with a programme called Capital Gold Sportstime, presented by Jonathan Pearce, who was known for his loud, enthusiastic delivery.
-Prominent football clubs featured on the show included Arsenal, Spurs, Fulham.
-West Ham, Queens Park Rangers, Chelsea and Wimbledon.
+Prominent football clubs featured on the show included Crystal Palace, Arsenal, Tottenham Hotspur, Fulham, West Ham United, Queens Park Rangers, Chelsea, Charlton Athletic, and Wimbledon.